 Making fundraising compliance a board priority

 Educate your fellow board members on the many reasons why fundraising compliance is both a requirement and an opportunity.
 Then, make fundraising registration and reporting a priority.
 Include it in your board’s strategic planning, annual budgeting, and ongoing monitoring.
-To learn more, this fundraising compliance guide is a great place to start, and be sure to join me at BLF2020 to explore in more detail how your nonprofit can achieve, maintain, and maximize fundraising compliance.
+To learn more, this fundraising compliance guide is a great place to start.
+Explore how your nonprofit can achieve, maintain, and maximize fundraising compliance.